alttch/rmodbus/README.md

 Every time Modbus context is accessed, a context mutex must be locked.
-This slows down a performance, but guarantees that the context always has valid data after bulk-set or 32-bit data types were written.
+This slows down a performance, but guarantees that the context always has valid data after bulk-sets or when 32-bit data types were written.
 So make sure your application locks context only when required and only for a short period time.

 There are two groups of context functions: